IntersectMBO/cardano-node/doc/getting-started/install.md

 #### Configure the build options

 We explicitly use the GHC version that we installed earlier.
-This avoids possible problems with prevously installed versions of GHC.
+This avoids defaulting to a system version of GHC that might be older than the one you have installed.

     cabal configure --with-compiler=ghc-8.10.2